ENR813/BlenderBulletPhysicsAddon/README.md

 in Python and Blender already uses Bullet Physics for other components so it is questionable why they did not use the faster and better bullet physics version.

+# General Technical Idea/Plan of this Project:
+Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating python binds with pybinds11 to create a python library that binds to cpp code that can be put inside an Addon and Run Efficently because its cpp code / And Faster Than the Current softbody system in blender.

-Requirements:
+# Requirements:
 -Visual Studio 2017 or higher
 -Bullet Physics (Install this preferably with vcpackage) -CMake
 -PyBinds (Just Copy the folder from the github into this directory e.g BlenderBulletPhysicsAddon/PyBinds)

-Setup For Building On Windows x64: you will need to build it because it isnt finisched yet (missing gui only testing)
+# Setup, Tutorial, Tips For Building On Windows x64:
+you will need to build it because it isnt finisched yet (missing gui only testing)
 - Install bullet physics with vcpackage (https://github.com/microsoft/vcpkg , run the command ./vcpkg install bullet3:x64-windows in the directory of vcpkg e.g "mystuff/vcpkg/")
 - copy the bullet phyiscs header directory into the current directory where you want to build the addon ("BlenderBulletPhysicsAddon